davidmigloz/langchain_dart/docs/expression_language/cookbook/retrieval.md

 // they will be used in the next invocation await memory.saveContext(
   inputValues: {
-    'question': ChatMessage.human('How much does my order cost?')
+    'question': ChatMessage.humanText('How much does my order cost?')
   },
   outputValues: {'answer': ChatMessage.ai('You have to pay 100€')}, );